 This is a just a copy of your raw DNA results.
 Both AncestryDNA and 23andme offer this.
 You can do some other cool things with it, such as the Neanderthal test I linked back there.

 My favorite though is Promethease.
 This report costs $12, and cross-checks your genes against studies done on individual variations.
 For example, it found I have a gene that makes me sneeze at sun light, and another that makes cilantro taste like soap.
 It also reveals more serious info, like increased genetic risk for medical conditions.
 It is well worth the $12, and shows more than 23andme’s expensive health reports upgrade.
-If you’re interested in weight loss and exercise, Athletigen is fun too.
+If you’re interested in weight loss and exercise, Athletigen is fun too, though not all their reports are free.

 Best DNA test AncestryDNA vs 23andme: Accuracy: